ArushiAgrawal/CS7641/README.md

 Facial expression is the most universal, natural, and powerful signal for human beings to convey their thoughts.
 Emotions don’t have a concrete definition, yet they drive every other decision made in our lives.

-For our project, we are using [Facial Image Recognition Dataset (FER2013)](https://www.kaggle.com/c/challenges-in-representation-learning-facial-expression-recognition-challenge/data) – an open-source dataset containing approximately 30 thousand labelled 48x48 pixel grayscale images of faces.
+Our project focuses on recognition of facial expressions.
+We are using [Facial Image Recognition Dataset (FER2013)](https://www.kaggle.com/c/challenges-in-representation-learning-facial-expression-recognition-challenge/data) – an open-source dataset containing approximately 30 thousand labelled 48x48 pixel grayscale images of faces.
 This dataset was published during the International Conference on Machine Learning (ICML).
 The emotions in the images belong to the seven categories - anger, disgust, fear, happy, sad, surprise, and neutral.

 ![Example Data](dataset_example.png)